 The Cineon file format was designed specifically to represent scanned film images; it was developed by Kodak and introduced around 1990.
 Known as a closed loop system, scanned data can be stored, manipulated and recorded back onto film without loss or a change.
 In essence it is supposed to be a seamless workflow, which evolved from the Cineon operation for VFX where small sequences were scanned, FX were composited and then output back to film cutting seamlessly back into the action.

-It is interesting to note although most DI houses have adopted the Cineon and DPX as standard, some individuals have their own standard.
-It should be noted that information exchange with these minorities can prove difficult for a seamless post operation with other facilities.
+Although most DI houses have adopted the Cineon and DPX as standard, some individuals have their own 'in house' standard.
+File exchange with these minorities can prove difficult for a seamless post operation with these facilities.
+Be prepared for conversion hell.

 Bit depth quantifies how many unique colour's are available in terms of the number of 0's and 1's, or "bits," which are used to specify each colour per pixel.
 This does not mean that the image necessarily uses all of these colours, but that it can instead specify colour's with that level of precision.
 For a greyscale image, the bit depth quantifies how many unique shades are available.
 Images with higher bit depths can encode more shades or colour's since there are more combinations of 0's and 1's available.